Click here to view more photos of 536 JHU

 Powered by a 5 or 6 cylinder Gardner engine, some 247 vehicles saw their way into service with Bristol Omnibus.
 Of these almost 200 were of the same design as 536JHU, with a small number being designed for bus and coach services and an even smaller number exclusively for longer distance coach travel.

 During 2001 another change of ownership brought 536JHU into the hands of Rexquote Heritage Motor Services of Taunton, where it joined a large collection of other historic commercial vehicles.
-Being placed on the market again in early 2003 it was purchased by iour member David Cole, and brought back to its birthplace.
-It has since been sold to its current owners, both members of the group.
+Being placed on the market again in early 2003 it was purchased by our member David Cole, and brought back to its birthplace.
+It has since been sold to its current owner.